 Note that the project proposal document must be submitted to Canvas as a .txt, .rtf, .doc or .docx file and one guild member must turn in a paper copy to the instructor.

 Each guild member is individually responsible to complete the following part of the project plan for their assigned subsystem.

-- Subsystem label: develop a short label (one to four words) for your chosen subsystem and include the label with your name attached like:
+- Subsystem label: develop a short label (one to four words) for your chosen subsystem and include the label with your name attached and followed by a fuller description, like:

 Main Characters: Paula Programmer

 Description: The main characters who walk, run and jump and throw projectiles.